Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 [tabbyending]

 If the light is coming on but the popup button isn’t turning blue, this can sometimes be fixed by resetting your board settings.
-Do this by typing “$RST=$” into the console tab and hitting Enter, then use the power switch on the back of the board to “power-cycle” it off and back on again.
+Do this by typing "$RST=$" into the console tab and hitting Enter, then use the power switch on the back of the board to "power-cycle" it off and back on again.
 Once you reconnect in gSender you can try probing again.

 <p style="text-align: center;"><em><b>Note:</b> If you reset your board settings, you’ll need to go back and change any other settings you changed up until this point,, like inverting the Z-axis for MK1 owners.</em></p>